cdutboy928/notes/done_todo.md

-# To do list
+# Done and To do list
 ## 20180122
-  . markdown syntax
-  . git to github
+  * git to github
+  * markdown syntax
-  . vim note skills
+  * vim note skills
+  * nerdtree skills
+  * git on phone